magdatomaszewska379-afk/Portfolio/README.md

 - How Real-Time Data Processing is Driving iGaming Growth
 - Multi-cloud vs Single Cloud – How to Choose the Right Match?
-- Pain Points of Lotteries in i-Gaming Industry and How They Can Be Overcome
+- Top 4 Pain Points of Lotteries in iGaming and How to Address Them
 - Turning Beliefs Into Prices: Top 4 Trends of Prediction Markets

 **4. Educational content written for Cyberly start-up**